LeeMellon/Reivew12-DrLookup/README.md

 * _Next type 'npm run build' to make sure everything is installed correctly._

+* _In your root folder create a file named .env, and one called .gitignore (make sure you have the periods)._

+* _In this file, save your API key as exports.apiKey=INSERT_API_KEY_HERE._

+* _Make sure to include your .env file in your .gitignore file.

 * _You can type 'npm test' to run the testing routine._

 * _Run the program by typing 'npm run start_